jdj0/milestone2-todo/README.md

 # Credits
 ## Code
 - StackOverflow
-The code for the date was taken from a post on stack overflow and was modified to a UK format.
+The code for the date was taken from a post on stack overflow but was modified to a UK format.
 The source can be found [here](https://stackoverflow.com/questions/1531093/how-do-i-get-the-current-date-in-javascript).
 ## Content
 - All content written by Joshua Jones (Developer).
 - The  example Code Institute Read Me file, on which this Read Me file is based on.